amirabdrahimov/Postfix-Calculator/README.md

 The program outputs:
-a. binary values of the entered arguments
+- binary values of the entered arguments
-b. the result of the operation in binary representation
+- the result of the operation in binary representation
-c. the result of the operation in decimal representation
+- the result of the operation in decimal representation